rituvesh/course-jpms/04-optional-dependencies/README.md

 * code must be written carefully to not fail when dependency is absent
 * situation is different if code can not be called without optional dependency being present
 * services can be an alternative
+* the `exec-maven-plugin` offers no way to add to the module path